laminas/getlaminas.org/data/blog/2026/2026-01-14-call-for-contributors.md

 - Comment clean up.
 - Bug fixes that change default return values or error codes stored in constants.
 - Adding or changing exception messages.
-- Changes to 'metadata' files like `.gitignore`, `composer.json`, etc.
+- Changes to 'metadata' files like `composer.json`.
 - Moving source files from one directory to another.

 ## Conclusion